DTHutton/remote-training-tool/README.md

 ## About

 The Remote Training Tool app is a simple tool designed to assist with facilitating a remote training class.
-Currently, it consists soley of a series of preset timers to display when learners should expect to be done with activities or when to return from a break.
+Currently, it consists solely of a series of preset timers to display when learners should expect to be done with activities or when to return from a break.
 [Check out the wiki for more info](https://github.com/DTHutton/training-timer/wiki).

 ## Developer Info